akshat2412/to-do-list-React/README.md

+# To-Do-List (React) #
+This is a simple to-do-list that I build in React library.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>